 - Insulation reduces heat loss, but it does nothing to combat air leakage around ceiling penetrations.
 It’s a thermal barrier – not an air barrier.

 - Many attics contain inadequate insulation or old, compressed insulation that performs poorly.

 - Builders and contractors don’t always install insulation properly, especially when they install fiberglass batts.
 Those batts have to be cut perfectly to fit the space they occupy.
 If there are gaps, you’re losing heat.

 The bottom line?
-Most attics do a poor job minimizing heat loss and air leakage in the winter.
+Most attics do a poor job of minimizing heat loss and air leakage in the winter.
 If you’re cold inside your home even though your thermostat setting suggests you shouldn’t be, there’s a good chance your attic is part of the problem.

 The fix?
 Beef up your attic’s thermal and air barriers.

 Only a small percentage of homes have an adequate air barrier between the attic and the living space.
-Everything from ductwork penetrations to whole-house fans allow large volumes of conditioned air to escape from your home, leaving uncomfortable cold spots beneath.
+Everything from ductwork penetrations to whole-house fans allows large volumes of conditioned air to escape from your home, leaving uncomfortable cold spots beneath.
 Insulation does not stop this air leakage.

 To optimize your home’s air barrier, you’ve got to hire an experienced home performance pro to:

 - Identify areas of air leakage.
 We find them using thermal imaging equipment during a blower door test.